Curl Pattern Guide: Types of Curly Hair and How to Find Your Curl Type

 4A Hair (Soft, Dense S-Shaped Coils)

-Type 4A hair has tightly packed, springy coils that form small S-shaped curls, similar in size to a crochet needle.
-This hair type requires regular moisturizing with curl creams and leave-in conditioners to keep coils soft and easier to manage.
-Using a scalp massager helps remove buildup and keep the scalp healthy.
-4A curls look great with wash-and-go styles that show off their coil pattern clearly.
+Type 4A hair features tightly packed, springy coils shaped like small S patterns, roughly the size of a crochet needle.
+These coils are well-defined and have a soft texture.
+Regular moisturizing with curl creams and leave-in conditioners keeps coils soft, easier to detangle, and defined.
+Using a scalp massager can help remove buildup and promote scalp health.
+Wash-and-go styles show off 4A’s beautiful coil pattern best.

 4B Hair (Tight Z-Shaped Zigzag Curls)

-Type 4B hair is tightly coiled with a sharp Z-shaped zigzag pattern instead of round curls.
-The strands are densely packed and prone to dryness, so gentle cleansing conditioners and moisturizing leave-in sprays are essential.
-This hair type is versatile and can be styled in many ways, but keeping it well-hydrated is key to preventing breakage and making curls easier to define.
+Type 4B hair coils tightly with a sharp, Z-shaped zigzag curl pattern instead of smooth curls.
+These strands are densely packed and prone to dryness, so using gentle cleansing conditioners and moisturizing sprays is very important.
+4B hair is versatile and can be styled in many ways, but keeping it well hydrated is key to preventing breakage and making those zigzag curls easier to manage and define.

 4C Hair (Very Tight, Fragile Zigzag Curls)

-Type 4C hair has the tightest curls with a very small zigzag pattern that often shrinks up to 75% or more when dry.
-This hair is the most fragile and prone to breakage, so it requires heavy moisturization with natural oils like shea butter, argan, and coconut oil, plus thick creams for hydration.
-Avoiding harsh shampoos with sulfates keeps the hair healthy.
-Deep conditioners and hot oil treatments are great to maintain softness and strength in these very tight curls.
+Type 4C hair has the tightest, densest curls with a very small zigzag pattern.
+This hair shrinks a lot—sometimes by over 75%—and is the most fragile type, prone to breakage.
+It needs heavy moisturizing with natural oils like shea butter, argan oil, or coconut oil, plus thick creams for deep hydration.
+Avoiding harsh shampoos with sulfates helps keep 4C hair strong and healthy.
+Regular deep conditioning and hot oil treatments are excellent for maintaining softness and strength in these very tight coils.

 Can You Straighten 4C Hair?